Sweet-Heat Cornbread Biscotti

 Biscotti have Italian roots but this cornbread version is all American summer comfort.
 It blends the Southern love for cornbread with the fun of Italian twice baked treats.
 The honey jalapeño combo is a playful nod to the way American cooks experiment with sweet heat in snacks and sides.

 A white bowl with a slice of bread.
-Save This
+Save It

 A white bowl with a slice of bread. | zetluna.com